Home > Listing of Viewable PTMT Reports > Table of Contents for This Set of Reports

 Under the standards, the county (or counties) in which at least 50 percent of the population resides within urban areas of 10,000 or more population, or that contain at least 5,000 people residing within a single urban area of 10,000 or more population, is identified as a "central county" (counties).
 Additional "outlying counties" are included in the CBSA if they meet specified requirements of commuting to or from the central counties.
 Counties or equivalent entities form the geographic "building blocks" for metropolitan and micropolitan statistical areas throughout the United States and Puerto Rico.

-In this set of reports, while the counts of granted patents associated with a region often reflect the level of inventive activity that occurred within that region, this is not always the case since regional patent counts are based on the residence locations of the first-named inventors at the time of grant which may differ from the locations of their inventive activity, for example, the locations of their employment.
+In this report, while the counts of granted patents associated with a region often reflect the level of inventive activity that occurred within that region, this is not always the case since regional patent counts are based on the residence locations of the first-named inventors at the time of grant which may differ from the locations of their inventive activity, for example, the locations of their employment.

 Patent ownership information reflects ownership at the time of patent grant and does not include subsequent changes in ownership.
 If more than one assignee was declared at the time of grant, patent ownership is attributed to the first-named assignee .